 Graduate students that are funded in part or in whole by the College, are limited to working a combined full time equivalency (FTE) of .50 FTE or 20 hours a week during the Fall and Spring semesters for all jobs on campus.
 During the summer, this limitation increases to 1.0 FTE.
-For students funded by the College, funding will not continue after the second year of Master's studies or the third year of Ph.D. studies, except for the Graduate School Fellowship/ Graduate School Preeminence Award program.
+Funding by the College will not continue after the fourth year of Ph.D. studies, for the Fall 2018 cohort.
+They can be funded more than 4 years if they are on grants and/or work outside of CJC.
 These limitations are to assist our graduate students in their academic success and to allow them to focus on their graduate studies.
 Exceptions to these limitations will only be granted in the most extreme situations.
-Exemption petitions, in essay form, must be submitted to the Graduate Committee, or College Administration if Graduate Committee is not actively meeting.
+Exemption petitions, in essay form, must be submitted to the Graduate Committee, or

+College Administration if Graduate Committee is not actively meeting.

 The University of Florida Office of Research and Graduate Programs and the College of Journalism and Communications funds highly qualified applicants.
-The amounts of the fellowships vary according to the nature of the award in the Graduate School Fellowship/ Graduate School Preeminence Award program
+The amounts of the fellowships vary according to the nature of the award in the Graduate School Preeminence Award program

-The Graduate School and College of Journalism and Communications also provides fellowships such as the Grinter Fellowship and the Dean's Award Fellowship.
+The Graduate School also provides fellowships such as the Grinter Fellowship.
 The Grinter Fellowship, named after a former dean of the Graduate School, which pay up to \$4,000 a year for as many as three years.
-The Dean's Award Fellowship, which pays up to \$6,000 a year is awarded to outstanding incoming students.
-The College of Journalism and Communications uses the Grinter Fellowships and the Dean's Award Fellowship to supplement doctoral teaching and research assistantship stipends.
+The College of Journalism and Communications uses the Grinter Fellowships to supplement doctoral teaching and research assistantship stipends.